Safety is the main concern

 That is..unless I have my camera ready.

-I do not conduct an African safari in certain areas such as Zimbabwe since the current political dictatorship of President Mugabe is making the safety of the tourist questionable.
+I don't conduct African safaris in certain areas such as Zimbabwe since the political dictatorship of President Mugabe is making the safety of the tourist questionable.
 We might visit Victoria Falls, but we will do it from Zambia.
-We are also taking a moral stance.
-The oppressive Zimbabwe government has recently announced that they are considering opening up elephant hunting to those willing to pay upwards of $50,000 to kill an elephant.
-I do not organize nor conduct any African hunting safaris.

 Lion and Elephant 1998-2002